Quick answer

 - !Radiator hoses become very hard soon after starting.

-- !Rough running, misfire or difficult cold starts.
+- !Rough running, misfire, difficult cold start or loss of power.

 - !Milky oil or oily residue in the coolant.